independent school for the city

 THE IMPACT OF CLIMATE CHANGE ON THE WOLRD

 The first in a series of three evenings about climate change, environmental justice and migration, with Amara van der Elst, Elham Sabahat and IOM Climate Action Division.
 Taking place on Tuesday 08 October, 19:00 - 21:00 (doors open and dinner served at 18:00).
-Tickets for this separate event costs 17,50 euro and include a simple dinner.
-An entrance package for all three evenings is available for 45 euro.
-Get them here
+Tickets for this event are sold out.

 Session #1 - The Impact of Climate Change on the World